-In 2002, I launched reality66, my own web design agency.
+In 2002, I launched my web design agency.
 While I continued consulting and developing large-scale applications in the health sector, I also began to focus my attention on serving local businesses providing them with a combination of business coaching and the tech skills to implement my recommended client acquisition strategies.

 Both Business Owners and Web Designers Are Suffering

 Small businesses have gotten into an odd problem because it seems like we've made such great progress over the last few years in terms of how easy it is to get a website but we've sacrificed results in the process.

 I can remember a time when a business would pay over $20,000 for a static website.
 It wasn't a bad deal either.
 It took a lot of work to build and it was a new frontier for businesses.
 Simply having a website gave you an advantage over competitors who weren't online yet.
 So, yes, it was expensive, but it was also a worthwhile investment for those who could afford it.

 Over time it has gotten easier and easier to get a website but it's been at the expense of results.
 With WordPress and all the page builders available, all the low-budget developers on Upwork and Fiverr, platforms like Wix and Squarespace… anybody with a budget of a few hundred dollars can get a pretty decent-looking website.
 The problem is, those websites aren't helping business owners reach their customers and grow their businesses.
 It's a sunk cost.
 Their sites are just sitting there with little to no traffic… making little to no impact.